yxwu1999/yxwu1999.github.io/_pages/hobby.md

 </center>

 ## LEGO Bricks
-In my free time, I also indulge in the art of building with LEGO bricks.
+In my leisure time, I also engage in building with LEGO bricks.
 I thoroughly enjoy both the process of creating and the sense of accomplishment upon completing a project.
 Engaging in such activities not only enhances my manual dexterity but also allows me to completely immerse myself in the creative process, thus providing a means of relaxation.

 <center>
 <img src="../images/lego.png">